What Do the DiSC Letters Mean

-DiSC is an acronym and simply put, the letters D, i, S and C stand for the four DiSC styles:
+DiSC is an acronym and simply put, the DiSC letters stand for words that describe each of the four DiSC styles:

-Each letter represents one of the four basic DiSC Styles.
-Each style is associated with certain behaviors, or observable characteristics.
+But don’t get too hung up on the words: It’s less about what the DiSC letters stand for and more about the characteristics represented by the DiSC letters.
+Each letter represents one of the four basic DiSC styles and each style is associated with certain behaviors, or observable characteristics.

 Dominance – People with the D style tend to be direct, firm or even forceful.
-They value taking action and getting results and generally are competitive.
+They value taking action, getting results and can be quite competitive.

 Influence – People with the i style tend to be outgoing, enthusiastic and generally are optimistic in nature.
-Like the D style, they like to take action and are more collaborative than competitive.
+Like the D style, they like to take action, but they are more collaborative than competitive.

 Steadiness – People with the S style tend to be patient and accommodating.
-They enjoy stability and much like the i style tend to be collaborative and enjoy being helpful.
+They enjoy stability and much like the i style tend to be collaborative.
+They truly enjoy being helpful.

 Conscientiousness – People with the C style are usually analytical and reserved.
-Similar to the S style, they prefer stability, but their priority on accuracy will cause them to challenge assumptions.
+Similar to the S style, they prefer stability, but their priority on accuracy will cause them to challenge assumptions rather be accommodating.

 Is it Really that Simple?